okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 > Behavioural design patterns identify common communication patterns among objects and realise these patterns.
 By doing so, these patterns increase flexibility in carrying out the communication.

+As stated, behavioural design patterns are all about flexible communication.

 ## Design Pattern Breakdown

 | Purpose     | Class                        | Object                                                                                            |